Wyndham Clark Net Worth: His Career Highlights, Salary And More

 Previously, Wyndham Clark was a brand ambassador for Parsons Xtreme Golf, a global sports equipment manufacturing company founded by Bob Parsons, who is also the founder of the web hosting service GoDaddy.
 Clark signed an endorsement deal with PXG in 2017 when he turned into a professional golfer, and the manufacturer’s name used to be on the front of his cap until recently when it was replaced by Titleist.

-At the onset of his professional golf career, Clark used to be represented by Wasserman golf agent Terry Reilly, who also secured Clark an endorsement deal in 2017 with Nike, an American multinational footwear, apparel, and sporting equipment manufacturer, and a behemoth in the industry.
-Clark used to sport apparel and shoes made by Nike before becoming a brand ambassador for MUNICIPAL in 2022.
+At the onset of his professional golf career, Clark used to be represented by Wasserman golf agent Terry Reilly, who also secured Clark an endorsement deal in 2017 with Nike.
+Clark used to sport apparel and shoes made by Nike before becoming the brand ambassador for MUNICIPAL.

 Where does Wyndham Clark reside?